-Of the 318 subjects initially recruited, with an average age of 76 years, 88 of them already had amyloid lesions in the brain (SUVR greater than 0.79).
+Among the 318 subjects initially recruited, with an average age of 76 years, 88 already had amyloid lesions in the brain (SUVR greater than 0.79).
 These subjects were therefore at risk of developing Alzheimer's disease.
 On the other hand, 230 subjects were amyloid negative, so they are considered as normal control subjects.

-Thanks to Bio-banking, it is possible to test plausible new plasma biomarkers by studying the concentration in the group of amyloid-negative subjects in comparison to the group of amyloid-positive subjects.
+Thanks to Bio-banking, it is possible to test plausible new plasma biomarkers by studying their concentration in the group of amyloid-positive subjects in comparison to the group of amyloid-negative subjects.